arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

                         type: boolean
         '202':
           description: |
-            Returned if the edge definition could be removed from the graph and waitForSync is false.
+            Returned if the edge definition can be removed from the graph and `waitForSync` is `false`.
           content:
             application/json:
               schema: